Daniel (footballer, born 1979)

-Daniel Lins Côrtes (born 12 December 1979), nicknamed Daniel, is a Brazilian-born New Zealand footballer.
+Daniel Lins Côrtes (born 12 December 1979), nicknamed Daniel, is a Brazilian-born New Zealand former footballer.

 Club career

-Born in Niteroi, Brazil, Daniel started his professional career at Madureira.
+Born in Niterói, Brazil, Daniel started his professional career at Madureira.
 In April 1999, he signed for FC Twente.
 He then returned to Brazil for Madureira he was signed by FC Fehérvár in April 2002 and 2003 returned again to Madureira.

 In April 2003, he was signed for three years with one of the biggest clubs in Brazil, Botafogo.
 In July 2005, he was signed on loan to Juventude.
 In January 2006, he was signed for Guarani.